newretirement/fpe-api/inherited_ira.md

 # Inherited IRAs

-An inherited IRA is a retirement account that was opened when either the [Primary or Spouse](datatypes.md#plan) inherited an [IRA](datatypes.md#accounttype) from someone after they died.
+An inherited IRA is an [IRA](datatypes.md#accounttype) opened by the [Primary or Spouse](datatypes.md#plan) when they are the beneficiary of a deceased person’s (a.k.a. _[decedent](https://www.investopedia.com/terms/d/decedent.asp)_) retirement plan.

-In FPE, an inherited IRA is represented as an account in which the optional [decedent](datatypes.md#decedent) object has been specified.
+In FPE, an inherited IRA is represented as an account that includes the optional [decedent](datatypes.md#decedent) object has been specified.
 For example:

 ```json
 {